Camila (film): Plot

 During the funeral of her grandmother, Camila learns that Fr.
 Ladislao is ill and rushes to his bedside.
-To her shock, she finds him caressing a handkerchief which she had given him, ostensibly as a gift to the poor but really as a token of love.
-She also kisses him on the lips, and he did not resist it.
+To her shock, she finds him caressing a handkerchief which she had given him.
+She also kisses him on the lips, and he does not resist it.
 Upon his recovery, Fr.
 Ladislao finally surrenders to Camila's advances.
 For a time, they conduct a discreet affair, but Fr.
-Ladislao is visibly troubled by the hypocrisy of his public priesthood and his private violation of his vows.
+Ladislao is troubled by the hypocrisy of his public priesthood and his private violation of his vows.

 Abandoning everything, Fr.
 Ladislao and Camila elope to Corrientes Province, where they pose as a married couple.
 Fr.
-Ladislao works as a school teacher and swiftly gains the admiration and gratitude of the village.
+Ladislao works as a schoolteacher and gains the admiration of the village.
 Camila and Ladislao live in a small house on the side of a road.
-At one moment, a religious procession passes by the house and seems to cast a shadow over the couple.
-Later, Camila is ecstatically happy and tells Ladislao how proud she is to be his "wife."
-However, Ladislao remains torn between his love for Camila and a deep longing for his abandoned priesthood.
-During an Easter fiesta, Ladislao is recognized by Father Miguel Gannon, a Buenos Aires priest who angrily greets him with the words, "God does not forget his chosen.
-Do you hear me, Father Ladislao Gutiérrez?"
+Ladislao remains torn between his love for Camila and a deep longing for his abandoned priesthood.
 With his troubled conscience brought to a crisis, Fr.
-Ladislao runs to the village church and screams at the Eucharist in the tabernacle "Why can't You leave me in peace!"
+Ladislao runs to the village church and screams at the Eucharist in the tabernacle.
 Meanwhile, Father Gannon notifies the village's police commandante.

-The latter, feeling grateful to Ladislao for teaching his children to read, warns Camila that he will do nothing until morning.
+The commandante, feeling grateful to Ladislao for teaching his children to read, warns Camila that he will do nothing until morning.
 He urges her and Ladislao to immediately flee across the Brazilian border.
 Deeply grateful, Camila frantically searches for Fr.
 Ladislao to tell him the news.
 When she finds him kneeling in prayer before the altar of the church, she bursts into tears, knowing that he has made his peace with God.